 Registration for Small Business Saturday is now closed, however you do have the option to create promotional materials for your business on the website.
 Strategically think of ways to promote your brand leveraging the Small Business Saturday resources and promotional materials.
 Leverage the space to offer discounts and specials for your current and potential customers.

 - Use the hashtag #SmallBusinessSaturday & #ShopSmall

 Consumers spent more than $16 billion at small businesses on Small Business Saturday in 2015.
 The community of shoppers grow every year and one of the best ways to introduce your business to new consumers is to properly leverage the social media handles so that your business will populate in the tagged search.
-Utilize the hashtag #SmallBusinessSaturday & #ShopSmall for posts leading up to Small Business Saturday and on November 26th.
+Utilize the hashtag #SmallBusinessSaturday & #ShopSmall for posts leading up to and on Small Business Saturday.
 Strategically upload your posts during peak times on social media and post frequently for optimal coverage.

 - Communicate with your customers

 Inform your current customers about your participation with Small Business Saturday via e-mail, social media and your website.
 Since it is a busy weekend, be sure to notify them ahead of time.

 Small Business Saturday is a great opportunity to network with other businesses near you to support and possibly collaborate with.
 If there is a space for you and other businesses to work together and offer complimentary products or services for current and potential customers, leverage the partnership to work for your brand.

 Begin to brainstorm how you can leverage the Small Business Saturday platform to promote your business next year.
 Registration is not required to participate however it makes it easier for potential new customers to find you.

 Be sure to enjoy the day and to take lots of pictures that you can leverage for social media!
 Have a wonderful Thanksgiving!